 Re-built after WWII, Tokyo has a rich body of structures built on awkward, compact sites with multiple, often conflicting programs.
 The majority of these buildings are essentially architectural coincidences rather than forming part of the ‘designed’ city.
 The city also has a paradoxical tradition wherein many structures are habitually demolished and reconstructed.
 While New York has been thought of as the 20th century metropolitan model, Tokyo has been referred to as a model for the metropolitan future which, put into terms by architect Peter Wilson, is “not due to the appropriateness of its layout or the visibility of its architecture, but because of the apparent absence of these qualities.”
 The city is at once our laboratory and case study from which we will attempt to cull emergent behaviors and relationships between the physicality and use of urban public space.
 Concurrently, we will study dozens of high-profile buildings by leading architecture offices from around the world.

 Class-time is usually split between in-situ coursework, walking tours and dedicated studio space.
-The program places a particular focus on direct cultural experience, so we spend a portion of class time in the city.
-For the summer of 2018, it is intended that the group will meet at least three times per week in the dedicated studio space for the entire day to discuss projects, complete work, and hold reviews with guest critics.
-The studio space will likely be provided by FabCafe Tokyo and their recently opened co-op workspace, MTRL 2F.
+The program places a particular focus on direct cultural experience, so we spend a portion of class time in the city and rural regions.
+For the summer of 2019, it is intended that the group will meet at least three/four times per week in the dedicated studio space to discuss projects, complete work, and hold reviews with guest critics.
+The studio space is provided by FabCafe Tokyo and their recently opened co-op workspace, MTRL 2F.
 FabCafe provides free access to various materials and tools, power outlets, a monitor for presentations, printing, food/coffee, and laser-cutting (at a discounted rate).
 FabCafe Tokyo is a short walk from the main crossing at Shibuya Station, and within an estimated 30 minute commute from student apartments.

 General Daily Schedule (Subject to Change)